Exercise session for Introduction to approximation and randomized algorithms

 |4.
 12.||Rounding solutions of linear programs (relaxations).
 Exercises|

 |18.
 12.||Taught by Pavel Dvořák: hashing (the last exercise will be finished next time).
 Exercises.|

 |8.
 1.||3-wise independent bits, and the size of the maximum matching via algebraic methods (precisely, we did the first exercise and the last exercise for both Edmonds and Tutte matrices).
 Exercises (the exercises about parallel algorithms are not hard, if you assume that you can find a maximal independent set in a graph and sort numbers fast with many processors)|

 - First homework set – till Monday November 20, 2017 15:39.
 Solutions of ex.
 2-4.

 - Second homework set – till Tuesday December 19, 2017 (there was a mistake in Ex.
 1, correction is highlighted bold).
 Be aware that in the 3rd exercise the numbers need not be different.

-- Third homework set – till Sunday February 4, 2018.
+- Third homework set – till Sunday February 4, 2018 (if you are too busy during the exam period and you miss just a few points, let me know and we will agree on finishing the credit for this class).
+"A fast randomized parallel algorithm" means an algorithm running in (expected) polylogarithmic time on polynomial processors.
 If you miss a few points after solving the third HW set (but not necessarily the bonus exercise), let me know and I will give you another exercise to solve.